 Melo is a species of Alocasia native to Sabah state in Malaysia.
 Unlike other varieties, it grows on ultramafic soils, that is, soil with low silica content.

-It has thick-textured and greenish-blue leaves that are large-sized.
+It has thick-textured and large-sized greenish-blue leaves.
 The leaves range between 30-50 cm long and 25 cm wide.
 It also bears off-white colored leaves that appear in clusters of three.

 Alocasia Amazonica Bambino